 You are an important part of our 30 year journey to protect the natural resources, working farms and scenic beauty of Santa Barbara County.
 For every dollar received, the Land Trust for Santa Barbara County spends ninety-five cents saving land, restoring habitat and managing preserves and open spaces that allow us to connect with nature, embrace our local heritage and grow our food.
-With support from people like you, the Land Trust has protected nearly 24,000 acres of important coastal and rural lands.
+With support from people like you, the Land Trust has protected over 25,000 acres of important coastal and rural lands.

 Your regular contributions also show foundations and other Land Trust conservation partners how much our community believes in the benefit of our mission to protect irreplaceable natural lands.
 We need your support.

 Click here to become a member by donating online.

 If you prefer, click here to view and print our Membership Form.

 Benefits of Membership

 All members receive our newsletter, annual report, invitations and discounts to events featuring the places you help protect.
 Donors of $500 or more receive exclusive Land Trust note cards illustrated by local landscape artists—the special member levels below are determined each year by your annual gift:

 We have introduced new recognition levels to honor the commitment of our most generous and consistent donors.
 Every single contribution matters, and every Land Trust donor receives invitations and discounts to our regular member events.
 We want to acknowledge the folks who help make even more conservation possible with the following levels determined each year by annual gifts or consistent giving history

 CHAMPIONS: $5,000 annual gift or 20 consecutive years of support – May arrange a private tour for ten friends with a geologist or botanist at Arroyo Hondo Preserve; are invited to our Executive Director’s Luncheon; eligible to join property tours, special guided hikes and art events.